-Hagens Berman filed a complaint earlier this year stating that for years, CVS knowingly submitted false and artificially inflated prices for generic drugs to TPPs, seeking to hide the fraudulent, over-instated charges via its Health Savings Pass (HSP) program, which the lawsuit dubs “the vehicle for its fraud.”
+Hagens Berman filed a complaint stating that for years, CVS knowingly submitted false and artificially inflated prices for generic drugs to third-party payors (TPPs), seeking to hide the fraudulent, over-instated charges via its Health Savings Pass (HSP) program, which the lawsuit dubs “the vehicle for its fraud.”

 According to the complaint, CVS commonly submits electronic claims for payment to TPPs when it fills prescriptions, and is required to state accurately its usual and customary price for every dispensing event, which is generally defined as the cash price to the general public for the same drug.
 The amount collected by CVS may not exceed CVS’s usual and customary price.